Nu11ifier/HTB-Writeups/Precious.md

 ![image](https://user-images.githubusercontent.com/85443537/223792377-d064c884-2e6a-4a36-a08c-03ba1eb2e77a.png)

 We look at the results and see we can run bash.
 We navigate to https://gtfobins.github.io/ and type in bash in the search bar.
 Then scroll down till we reach SUID section.
-We can run bash -p.
+We can run *"bash -p"*.

 After running the command *"bash -p"* on the victim machine, we surprisingly get root.

 ![image](https://user-images.githubusercontent.com/85443537/223793512-61823b48-66e0-489b-8ef8-2cbb863726c0.png)

-We can now grab the user.txt flag from the user directory */home/henry* and the root.txt flag from /root.
+We can now grab the user.txt flag from the user directory */home/henry* and the root.txt flag from root directory */root*.

 # Goals